sigpwny/sigpwny.github.io-jekyll/newcomer.md

 title: Info for Newcomers
 ---

 Welcome to SIGPwny!
-We are glad that you found us, and we hope you are ready to start hacking!
-Outlined here are a bunch of resources to get started.
+We are so glad that you found us, and we hope you are ready to start hacking!
+Outlined here some resources to get you started.

 1. Join our discord here, at [sigpwny.com/discord]({{ site.discord_link }}) to talk with members of the club.
 Once you are there, read `#rules` and `#announcements` for any recent info.